tidymodels/tidymodels.org-legacy/content/start/case-study/index.markdown

 + Dig deeper into the [package documentation sites](/packages/) to find functions that meet your modeling needs.
 Use the [searchable tables](/find/) to explore what is possible.

-+ Listen out for the latest about tidymodels packages at the [tidyverse blog](https://www.tidyverse.org/tags/tidymodels/).
++ Keep up with the latest about tidymodels packages at the [tidyverse blog](https://www.tidyverse.org/tags/tidymodels/).

 + Find ways to ask for [help](/help/) and [contribute to tidymodels](/contribute) to help others.